BitcoinDesign/Guide/guide/glossary/index.md

 ---

 ### [Address]({{ "/guide/glossary/address" | relative_url }})
-A Bitcoin address is an identifier of 26-35 alphanumeric characters that is used to receive bitcoin.
+A bitcoin address is an identifier of 26-35 alphanumeric characters that is used to receive bitcoin.
 There are [several address formats](https://en.bitcoin.it/wiki/List_of_address_prefixes) based on different specifications.
 Users need to know this information during backup for future recovery so applications should inform users which format it uses as support varies across applications.

 [Read more]({{ "/guide/glossary/address" | relative_url }})